Skip to main content

 NRHI

-Update on the National Registry for Hearing Implants – March 2025
+Update on the National Registry for Hearing Implants – September 2025

 The NRHI has been developed under the NHS England ‘Outcomes Registry Programme’ (ORP).
 This overarching National programme aims to capture key data on all types of implanted medical devices.
 The data collected by the ORP is on two levels.
 Firstly a single ‘core dataset’ for all implantable medical devices, which will cover details of the device used (including unique device identifier or UDI), patient, date & place of surgery and surgeon.
 When standing alone, this element is also known as ‘MDOR’, or the Medical Device Outcome Registry.
 Secondly, individual specialties may set up additional outcome datasets, with clinical information relevant to the specific type of device.